epfl-ada/ada-2023-project-adapowerup2023/README.md

    - Use correlation analysis such as Pearson's correlation coefficient to quantify the linear relationship between them.
 If there is a linear correlation, use linear regression to fit the model.

 #### 4.2.
 Analysis for Beers' Emotion Scores
+For different beers, there could be interesting study on the potential relationship between mood and some beer attributes.
+Normally, users are expected to review a beer with positive emotions when they like it, that is, when the rating is high.
+Therefore, we will explore the correlation between mood and beer ratings, then try to discover the “top-rated moods”.
+Moreover, drunkenness usually leads to mood swings.
+So do we get anger after getting high, or feel really relaxed?
+We will study the correlations between mood and ABV to find the answer.

+- Correlation between mood and beer ratings
+   - Create a scatter plot to show the relationship between the emotion scores of different beers and their ratings.
+   - Apply statistical tests to further understand the correlation between mood and beer ratings, perform correlation analysis to quantify the linear relationship between them, and if there is a linear correlation, use linear regression to fit the model.
+   - Discover the moods corresponding to the top-rated beers, then there could be some marketing strategy for brewers, for example, creating an atmosphere with a related “top-rated mood” when marketing the beer.

+- Correlation between mood and ABV
+   - Create scatter plots to show the relationship between the emotion scores of different beers and their ABV.
+   - Perform correlation analysis to try to quantify the linear relationship between them, and apply statistical tests to further understand the correlation between mood and beer concentration.

 #### 4.2.
 Final Analysis Comparing Mood of the Beer Styles and